AtlasP2P - Architecture Documentation

 Verification:

-{ nodeId, method } - Returns: Challenge object
+{ nodeId, method, signature?, userAgent? } - Returns: Verification result or challenge

 - Body: